 Confirm your repayment start date with your loan servicers.
 Grace periods vary based on loan type, and it's important to plan accordingly.

-A period of time where you are not yet required to make loan payments.
+A period of time during which you are not required to make payments on your student loans.